cosimameyer/cosimameyer.com/content/post/2025-02-14-setting-up-a-gallery-with-hugo/index.md

 on:
   push:
     branches:
-      - main  # Set a branch to deploy
+      - hugo-portio-theme  # Set a branch to deploy
     paths:
       - "archetypes/**"
       - "content/**"